-(A) An employee who has attained permanent status in his current position may apply for a reassignment, transfer, or change in duty station on a Request for Reassignment, Transfer, or Change in Duty Station Form (supplied by the agency).
-Such requests shall indicate county(ies), institution(s), and/or other work location(s) or shift(s) to which the employee would like to be reassigned.
-An employee may only request reassignment, transfer, or change in duty station from one major institution to another major institution in his agency.
-A State of Florida Employment Application Form must be completed and sent with the Request Form.

-(B) An employee may submit a Request Form at any time; however, all such requests shall expire on May 31 of each calendar year.
-Requests can be filed in May to become effective on June 1.

-(C) All Request Forms shall be submitted to the Agency Head or designee who shall be responsible for furnishing a copy of each such request to the manager(s) or supervisor(s) who have the authority to make employee hiring decisions in the work unit to which the employee has requested reassignment.
+- (A) An employee who has attained permanent status in his current position may apply for a lateral action, reassignment, transfer, or change in duty station on the appropriate agency request form.
+Such requests shall indicate county(ies), institution(s), and/or other work location(s) or shift(s) to which the employee would like to be assigned.
+An employee may only request lateral action, reassignment, transfer, or change in duty station from one major institution to another major institution in his agency. - (B) An employee may submit an agency request form at any time; however, all such requests shall expire on June 30 of each calendar year.
+Requests can be filed in June to become effective on July 1. - (C) All request forms shall be submitted to the Agency Head or designee who shall be responsible for furnishing a copy of each such request to the manager(s) or supervisor(s) who have the authority to make employee hiring decisions in the work unit to which the employee has requested assignment, lateral action, transfer, or change in duty station. - (D) Except where a vacancy is filled by demotion, the manager or supervisor having hiring authority for that vacancy shall give first consideration to employees who have submitted a

-(D) Except where a vacancy is filled by demotion, the manager or supervisor having hiring authority for that vacancy shall give first consideration to employees who have submitted a Request Form; provided, however, that employees whose request is not submitted by the first day of the month shall not be considered for vacancies which occur during that month.
+Request Form; provided, however, that employees whose request is not submitted by the first day of the month shall not be considered for vacancies which occur during that month.

-(E) The hiring authority shall normally fill a vacancy with the employee who has the greatest length of service in the broadband level and who has a Request Form on file for the vacancy.
-The parties agree, however, that other factors, such as employees' work history and agency needs, will be taken into consideration in making the decision as to whether the employee with the greatest length of service in the broadband level will be placed in the vacant position.

-(F) If the employee with the greatest length of service in the broadband level is not selected for the vacant position, all employees who have greater length of service in the broadband level than the employee selected shall be notified in writing of the agency's decision.

-(G) When an employee has been reassigned pursuant to a request filed under this Article, all other pending requests for reassignment from that employee shall be canceled.
-No other request for reassignment may be filed by the employee under this Article for a period of 12 months following the employee's reassignment.
-If an employee declines an offer of reassignment pursuant to a request filed under this Article, the employee's request shall be canceled and the employee is not eligible to resubmit that request for a period of 12 months from the date the employee declined the offer of reassignment.
+- (E) The hiring authority shall normally fill a vacancy with the employee who has the greatest length of service in the broadband level and who has an agency request form or application on file for the vacancy.
+The parties agree, however, that other factors, such as employees' work history and agency needs, will be taken into consideration in making the decision as to whether the employee with the greatest length of service in the broadband level will be placed in the vacant position. - (F) If the employee with the greatest length of service in the broadband level is not selected for the vacant position, all employees who have greater length of service in the broadband level than the employee selected shall be notified in writing of the agency's decision. - (G) When an employee has accepted a reassignment, lateral action, transfer, or change in duty station pursuant to a request filed under this Article, all other pending requests from that employee shall be canceled, and the employee will not be eligible to file another request for a period of 12 months following the appointment.
+If an employee declines an offer of reassignment, lateral action, transfer, or change in duty station pursuant to a request filed under this Article, the employee's request shall be canceled, and the employee will not be eligible to file another request for a period of 12 months from the date the employee declined the offer.

-SECTION 3 - Involuntary Reassignment, Transfer, or Change in Duty Station
+SECTION 3 - Involuntary Lateral Action, Reassignment, Transfer, or Change in Duty Station